yassine-laguel/yassine-laguel.github.io/_pages/publications.md

 ---

 **On the convexity of level-sets of probability functions.**
-Y. Laguel, J. Malick, W. Van Ackooij.
+Y. Laguel, J. Malick, W. Van Ackooij, G. M. Ramalho
 *Submitted*.

 **Device Heterogeneity in Federated Learning: A Superquantile Approach.**